marklawton/writeups/jumpbox/README.md

 ### Using kubectl

 ```
-Again the ablve cheatsheets helped me alot lets see whatg we have
+Again the above cheatsheets helped me alot lets see what we have

 ./kubectl get pods